-- A water bottle – I love my Yuhme bottle (See some other options here
+- water bottle.
+(See some other options here

-Here’s a complete list of eco-friendly items you can take travelling.
+Here’s a complete and detailed list of eco-friendly items you can take travelling.

 Similarly, don’t leave your packing until the last minute.
 Think carefully about what you’re going to need on your trip.

 Make a list.
 Do as Santa does and check it twice.

 Pack everything carefully, at least a day before you leave.

 Ask yourself – do you have all your toiletries?

 Have you packed the right sort of clothes?

 Did you remember to bring your insect repellent or any meds you may need?